karollynecosta/aws_solutions_architect-associate/README.md

 					IAM roles attached to an ASG will get assigned to EC2 ASG are free.
-You pay for the  underlying resources being launched ASG can terminate instances marked as unhealthy by an LB (and replace them automatically)
+You pay for the  underlying resources being launched ASG can terminate instances marked as unhealthy by an LB (and replace them automatically) Auto Scaling chooses the policy that provides the largest capacity for both scale-out and scale-in.

 	Dynamic Scaling Policies:
 		Target Tracking Scaling: easy to set-up, Increase or decrease the current capacity of the group based on a target value for a specific metric.
 Ex.: average CPU stay at around 40%
-								Increase or decrease the current capacity of the group based on a target value for a specific metric.
-This is similar to the way that your thermostat maintains the temperature of your home – you select a temperature and the thermostat does the rest.
+								This is similar to the way that your thermostat maintains the temperature of your home – you select a temperature and the thermostat does the rest. you can increase or decrease the current capacity of the group based on a target value for a specific metric.
+This policy will help resolve the over-provisioning of your resources.

 		Simple:  Increase or decrease the current capacity of the group based on a SINGLE scaling adjustment.

 		Step Scaling: When a CloudWatch alarmis triggered (CPU>70%), then add 2 units Increase or decrease the current capacity of the group based on a set of scaling adjustments, known as step adjustments, that vary based on the size of the alarm breach.
+					  With step scaling, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process as well as define how your scalable target should be scaled when a threshold is in breach for a specified number of evaluation periods.

 		Schedule Actions: Anticipate ascaling basedon known usage patterns. ex.: increase the min capacity to 10 at 12pm Fridays.